armele/mctradepost-retro/README.md

 ## Known Issues
 ### In Testing
+Building: Station - Research to increase number of trades supported per station level.
+[Test]
-Station: Stats string corrections (connected track) [Test]
-Station: Helpful text when Connections and Exports tab are blank.
-[Test] Vacationers will still complain about needing stuff even when not on vacation.
+Station: Stats string corrections (connected track) [Test] Vacationers will still complain about needing stuff even when not on vacation.
 [Test] Update /mctp resort clearvacations to set citizens to START_WORKING [Test]
+Station: Configuring imports should mark all stations as dirty (trigger export availability) [Test]
+Station: Export module view should update periodically while open.
+[Test]
+Station: After trade arrives, request pick-up by courier.
+[Test]
+Station: Only one stack per item per day is possible to import currently.
+This should be higher.
+[Test]

 ### Pending Resolution
-Station: Configuring imports should mark all stations as dirty (trigger export availability)
-Station: Export module view should update periodically while open.
 Station Master not currently walking the track.
+[Verify]
-Ivy Block types not previewable in Domum.
+Resort: Replace Yogurt as a remedy (stay independent of food system) Ivy Block types not previewable in Domum.
-Only one stack per item per day is possible to import currently.
-This should be higher.

 ### Low Priority Issues
 Tracing is global (rather than by colony)